Gmina Sztutowo

-Gmina Sztutowo is a rural gmina (administrative district) in Nowy Dwór Gdański County, Pomeranian Voivodeship, in northern Poland.
+Gmina Sztutowo is a rural gmina (administrative district) in Nowy Dwór County, Pomeranian Voivodeship, in northern Poland.

 The seat of gmina is Sztutowo, which lies approximately 13 km north of Nowy Dwór Gdański and 36 km east of the regional capital Gdańsk.

 The gmina covers an area of 107.49 km2, and as of 2006 its total population is 3,517.

 The gmina contains part of the protected area called Vistula Spit Landscape Park.

 Villages

 Gmina Sztutowo contains the villages and settlements of Doły, Dublewo, Graniczna, Grochowo Drugie, Grochowo Pierwsze, Grochowo Trzecie, Groszkowo, Kąty Rybackie, Kobyla Kępa, Łaszka, Płonina, Przyłap, Skowronki, Sztutowo, Sztutowska Kępa and Wydmina.

 Neighbouring gminas

 Gmina Sztutowo is bordered by the town of Krynica Morska and by the gminas of Nowy Dwór Gdański, Stegna and Tolkmicko.